 Active: The king grew impatient.

-In the last example, you might deliberately choose the passive construction if your point were that any objective observer would also declare that the class’s very existence should be characterized as boring.
-If you want to emphasize the agency of the class to bore students, particularly you, but it’s at least conceivable that other students might not find it boring, the active construction would be more precise.
+In the last example, you might deliberately choose the passive construction if your point were that any objective observer would also declare the class is boring.
+If you want to emphasize that it’s at least conceivable that other students might not find the class boring, but that you do, the active construction would be more precise.